uclh-criu/testuclhbookdown/010-uclh-data-guide.Rmd

 How best to extract a particular measurement for a cohort ?
 How/where to look up codes (e.g. from Epic front end or elsewhere).

+These data are stored in separate tables and may be provided as separate data files or joined as a part of the extraction process.